-As an index for quantifying individual facial expression spaces, we proposed a framework of expression levels (ELs) [5].
-The ELs include both features of the pleasure and arousal dimensions based on the arrangement of facial expressions on Russell's circumplex model [18].
+As an index for quantifying individual facial expression spaces, we proposed a framework of expression levels (ELs) [6].
+The ELs include both features of the pleasure and arousal dimensions based on the arrangement of facial expressions on Russell's circumplex model [19].
 Specifically, we extract the dynamics of topological changes of facial expressions of facial components such as the eyes, eyebrows, and mouth.
 Topological changes show the structure defining the connection form of the elements in the set.
 The ELs obtained in this study are sorted to categories according to their topological changes in intensity from expressions that are regarded as neutral facial expressions.
 As discussed above, the ELs in this study include features of both pleasure and arousal dimensions.
 In Russell's circumplex model, all emotions are constellated on a twodimensional space: the pleasure dimension of pleasuredispleasure and arousal dimension of arousal-sleepiness.
 In the intentional facial expressions covered in this study, direct handling of the facial expressions for the influence of pleasure dimension is difficult.
-Therefore, as a method of measuring transitory stress response, we conduct an evaluation using the salivary amylase test.
 As a method of measuring the transitory stress response, we conduct an evaluation using the salivary amylase test during the task of watching emotion-evoking videos causing a pleasant-unpleasant state.
 Specifically examining the values of salivary amylase activity before and after watching videos, we can effectively perform stress measurements using salivary amylase tests to assess the stress state transiently.
 Consequently, we target the intentional facial expressions under pleasant and unpleasant stimulation states.